KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     ===================================== =============================== =============
     Suffix                                Type                            Description
     ===================================== =============================== =============
     :meth:`SHOW`                                                          Show the widget.
-All except GUI objects are shown by default.
+Equivalent to setting VISIBLE to True.
     :meth:`HIDE`                                                          Hide the widget.
+Equivalent to setting VISIBLE to False.
+    :attr:`VISIBLE`                                                       Show or hide the widget.
+All except top-level GUI objects are shown by default.
     :meth:`DISPOSE`                                                       Remove the widget permanently.
     :attr:`ENABLED`                       :struct:`Boolean`               Set to False to "grey out" the widget, preventing user interaction.
     :attr:`STYLE`                         :struct:`Style`                 The style of the widget.